 –>> You probably also assume they will ask for the files before they actually do.

-Ironically, they could save hundreds of dollars by printing their own 30×40 canvas print.
+Ironically, they could actually save hundreds of dollars by printing their own 30×40 canvas print.

 The problem is that your customer would never think to do that on their own.
-And they certainly don’t know which image would be the best one to choose for a large size or where to put it.
+They certainly don’t know which image would be the best one to choose for a large size or where to put it.

 This is what my clients have done with the digital files: